 Cabbageworms are harmful for all sorts of plants in your garden.
 If you find you have a cabbageworm problem, sprinkle baking soda around the plants.
 Repeat as necessary.

-Before you go, check out all the magical things you can do with baking soda and vinegar!
+I hope this post on ways to use baking soda in the garden helps you!
+Before you go, check out all the magical things you can do with baking soda and vinegar.